trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 **conId:** String.
 Specify the contract identifier for the event request.

 **startDate:** String.
 Specify the start date of the event requests.
-Formatted as “YYYYMMDD”
+Formatted as Ã¢â‚¬Å“YYYYMMDDÃ¢â‚¬Â

 **endDate:** String.
 Specify the end date of the event requests.
-Formatted as “YYYYMMDD”
+Formatted as Ã¢â‚¬Å“YYYYMMDDÃ¢â‚¬Â

 **fillCompetitors:** bool.
 Automatically fill in competitor values of existing positions.